 But renting out motorcycles, even if they’re not your main steed, is a way of making motorcycles less painfully expensive.
 And in some cases, you might even make it profitable!

 Sign up to Riders Share.
-Make some cash, meet some riders.
+Make some cash, meet some riders, and get a discounted first rental.

 Founded by Guillermo Paco Cornejo, it basically works like Getaround does for cars, but for motorcycles.
 You make a listing, add pretty photos of your motorbikes and pricing, and then (if there’s any demand for your model and at that price), watch the bookings come in.